Patchier/Tend-to-your-Frontier/README.md

 - As of the writing of this section, choosing the quick-start will enable to to place skill points anywhere you choose, up to the level of points you would have had at that time.
 However, perks only come in the form of presets.
 ONLY choose quick-start if you are okay with not being able to choose your perks up to level 12/15/20!
 Also, should you choose this, after about 5-6 in-game hours, an NCR scout will appear and give you a pamphlet detailing their cause.
 Following this, you will be able to fast-travel to their camp.
 AS OF THIS UPDATE, DO NOT CHOOSE THE LEGION START.
 IT WILL BREAK LEGION MAIN QUESTS!
 YOU WILL HAVE THE OPPORTUNITY TO JOIN THE LEGION IN THE FRONTIER!

-## Vicious Vicious Vicious

-- After installing this list, if you were to click on the profile selection drop-down in the top lefthand corner of Mod Organizer, you will notice a separate profile titled "Vicious Vicious Vicious".
-This profile contains the same mods as Tend To Your Frontier, but includes a mod called Vicious Wastes, which increases the difficulty of the game significantly.
-It does this by altering the combat AI for most enemies in the game, setting a level 30 cap for the player, decreasing the amount of loot available to the player, and several other tweaks designed to increase the difficulty of the game.
-This profile is meant for players who enjoy a more hardcore experience, and should not be attempted by more casual players.
-For more information on Vicious Wastes, I recommend reading the page for it on the Nexus, linked here: https://www.nexusmods.com/newvegas/mods/56671?tab=description

 ## Mods to be aware of